shahednasser/cross-post-notion/README.md

 ### Hashnode Limitations

 - Hashnode's API does not provide the option to post an article as a draft.
 As an alternative, the `should_hide` will allow you to hide the article from Hashnode's public feed.
 It will still, however, show up on your blog.
-- As Hashnode does not expose an endpoint to upload images, it's not possible to upload images in the article.
-Images are added as they are in Notion, which may or may not work as expected.
-You'll have to upload them manually from Hashnode's interface.